96boards/documentation/consumer/rock/rock960c/downloads/README.md

 ---
-title: Downloads for ROCK960
+title: Downloads for ROCK960 Model C
-permalink: /documentation/consumer/rock/downloads/
+permalink: /documentation/consumer/rock/rock960c/downloads/
-redirect_from: /documentation/consumer/rock960/downloads/
+redirect_from: /documentation/consumer/rock/rock960c/downloads/
 ---

 ## Downloads

-ROCK960 comes pre-installed with Android.
-If you would like to switch the Operating System, update the existing software images on your board, or unbrick your board, this page provides links to the latest software downloads.
+ROCK960c doesn't have on board storage.
+You must download the install the image on the eMMC module or uSD card first.
+This page provides links to the latest software downloads.

 ***